pop-os/system76-power/README.md

 ### Performance

 - Uses settings from Balanced
-- Uses ACPI Platform profile is the hardware is supported by the kernel
+- Uses ACPI Platform profile if the hardware is supported by the kernel

 ### Battery